Coefficient of Variation vs Standard Deviation

 Here are some real-life examples of usage of coefficient of variation:

 • Coefficient of variation (CV) can be used to assess the risk associated with investments.
-The measures of variability such as standard deviation or coefficient of variation can be used to determine the risk of a stock.
-A higher CV value indicates a higher level of risk, as it indicates greater volatility and a wider range in the data.
+A higher coefficient of variation value indicates a higher level of risk, as it indicates greater volatility and a wider range in the data.
 Let’s say there are two different stocks A and stocks B.

 Stocks A price across 6 weeks are [15, 20, 12, 10, 18, 22].
 The following will be mean, standard deviation and coefficient of variation: